ALSOLILA/html-css-project/README.md

 # Html-SCSS Project

-This is a Single Page Application Using Html-SCCS responsive for Iphone 12 Pro
+This is a Single Page Application Using Html-SCSS responsive for Iphone 12 Pro